BenanHamid/ZappersClone-Unity3D-/README.md

-The code not using MVC or
+The code is not using MVC or
 any design patterns at all.
-When making this project the only thing I knew about OOP was GET/SET